National Stadium, Dhaka

-The Bangabandhu National Stadium is one of the main football venues in Dhaka, together with the 25,000 capacity Bir Shreshtha Mustafa Kamal Stadium.
-The Bangabandhu Stadium, is well known for hosting an international friendly between Argentina and Nigeria in 2011.
+National Stadium, Dhaka (জাতীয় স্টেডিয়াম, ঢাকা) is a multipurpose sports arena and the national stadium of Bangladesh.
+Located in the Motijheel area of Dhaka, it is predominantly used for football matches and serves as the home venue for the Bangladesh national football team.
+The stadium is well known for hosting a high-profile international friendly between Argentina and Nigeria in 2011.

-The stadium has been renovated several times, most recently for the opening ceremony of the 2011 Cricket World Cup.
-It had a capacity close to 55,000 before the most recent renovation, but with a new capacity of 36,000 it is still the largest stadium in Bangladesh.
-Its current name was given to honour Sheikh Mujibur Rahman, the father of the nation, also known as "Bangabandhu" or "Friend of Bengal".
+The stadium has undergone multiple renovations.
+Prior to the refurbishment for the opening ceremony of the 2011 Cricket World Cup, its capacity was nearly 55,000.
+Despite its reduced capacity of 36,000 after renovation, it was the largest stadium in Bangladesh.
+It was renovated again [2021-2025] and the capacity reduced to 22,400.

 History

 Early history

-The Bangabandhu National Stadium in Dhaka is the only venue in the world to have hosted an inaugural home fixture for two Test nations: Pakistan and Bangladesh.[5]
+National Stadium, Dhaka, originally known as Dhaka Stadium, was built for cricket in 1954 on a vast empty land located to the northwest of the current Bangabhaban (the Presidential Palace).
+The stadium is the only venue worldwide to have hosted the inaugural home fixtures for two Test nations: Pakistan and Bangladesh.
 India were the visitors on both occasions: in 1954–55, when Dacca was the capital of East Pakistan, and in 1976–77, when the first unofficial Test match was held between Bangladesh against the touring MCC from England.
-And the following year the Sri Lankan national team visited Bangladesh to play a few one-day, two-day and three-day unofficial matches against BCCB XI and Bangladesh National team.
+And the following year the Sri Lankan national team visited Bangladesh to play a few one-day, two-day and three-day unofficial matches against BCCB XI and Bangladesh national team.
 After that teams like Deccan Blues from India and MCC toured Bangladesh several times to play against BCCB XI and Bangladesh national team respectively.

-Alongside cricket, the stadium was also known to host the historic Dhaka League, which was the country's premier football league even before independence of Bangladesh.
+Alongside cricket, the stadium was also known to host the historic Dhaka First Division League, which was the country's premier football league even before independence of Bangladesh.
 In the 80s when football's popularity was skyrocketing, the Dhaka Derby attracted thousands of fans into the stadium from all over the country.
-The stadium regularly hosted the now defunct Aga Khan Gold Cup, which by many is considered to be first organized international competition that involved club teams around Asia.
+The stadium regularly hosted the now defunct Aga Khan Gold Cup, which by many is considered to be first organised international competition that involved club teams around Asia.

-The 1978 AFC Youth Championship was the first major international tournament the stadium hosted.
-The stadium was also renovated for the occasion, the East Gallery was constructed and a women's gallery was arranged for the first time.
-The VIP gallery was also redecorated, as this was the first international football related tournament being held in Bangladesh.
-A total of forty games were played in the newly renovated stadium during the tournament held in October.
+The 1978 AFC Youth Championship marked the first major international tournament hosted by both the stadium and the country.
+The stadium underwent renovations for the occasion, and all 40 matches took place there, with Korea Republic and Iraq being crowned joint champions.

 The stadium has a history of hosting number of historic sports event starting from cricket, football, hockey to boxing.
 In February 1978, boxer Muhammad Ali fought an exhibition boxing match at the stadium, the then Dacca Stadium, with a 12-year-old Bengali boy.